pedrooct/AVGCalculatorUFP/README.md

 This is built with php and python.

-With use python to verify and get grades using web scrapper.
+ python is use to verify your account and get grades using web scraper robobrowser.